mattkrick/fast-rtc-peer/README.md

 ```
 Options: A superset of `RTCConfiguration`
 - `isOfferer`: true if this client will be sending an offer, falsy if the client will be receiving the offer.
-- `id`: An ID to assign to the peer, defaults to a v4 uuid
+- `id`: Connection ID.
+An ID to assign to the peer connection, defaults to a v4 uuid
+- `userId`: An ID to attach to the user, if known.
+Defaults to null.
+Probably won't know this until connection is established.
 - `wrtc`: pass in [node-webrtc](https://github.com/js-platform/node-webrtc) if using server side
 - `audio`: transceiver config containing the following options:
   - `streams`: an array of streams, eg `[await navigator.mediaDevices.getUserMedia({video: true, audio: true})]`